I

 with these steps for as long as possible.
 As seen above, I have actually

-bottom shape, but will continue these steps as long as there is only one
+"lost" the bottom shape, but will continue these steps as long as there

 Notice